Francis Stonor, 4th Baron Camoys: Personal life

 Stonor Park Cemetery in Oxfordshire.
 He was succeeded in the barony by his eldest son Ralph.
 After his death, his widow remarried to Sir Evelyn Ruggles-Brise KCB on 3 September 1914.

 Through his eldest son, he was a grandfather of Ralph Robert Watts Sherman Stonor (1913–1976), who succeeded his father to the barony.

+He owned 6,700 acres mostly in Oxfordshire.